Shimura operators for certain Hermitian symmetric superpairs: Preliminaries

 \subsection{Highest Weights and Spherical Representations}

-In this subsection, following \cite[Chapters~2, 3, 8 \& 14]{musson2012lie} (c.f. \cite{CWBook}), we present how highest weights decide the finite dimensionality of an irreducible $\Gk$-module, and how they change with respect to different Borel subalgebras with the help of odd reflections.
+Following \cite{musson2012lie}*{Chapters~2, 3, 8 \& 14} (c.f. \cite{CWBook}), we present the conditions on highest weights a finite dimensional irreducible $\Gk$-module, and how they change with respect to different Borel subalgebras in terms of odd reflections.
 Then we introduce the results in \cite{a2015spherical} on the highest weights of spherical representations.